tlodge/databox-sdk-tutorial/tutorials/visualisations/trump/index.md

 duration: 20 minutes
 ---

-This tutorial will get you familiar with using the UIBuilder to build high quality data-driven realtime visualisations.
-By the end you will have a picture of trump that changes in response to the sentiment analysis performed on incoming tweets.
+This tutorial will get you familiar with using the **uibuilder** to build data-driven realtime visualisations.
+By the end you will have a picture of President Trump that changes in response to the sentiment analysis performed on incoming tweets.
 Trump's arm and the clock pointer will move in response to the sentiment score of the current tweet, and the tweet will be displayed on the green bar beneath trump.
 All of the graphics have ben pre-made for you.

 <figure class="figure">
   <img src="/images/tutorial/trump/apptest.png" class="thumbnail" width="60%" alt="trump clock">